 ECIES Decryption Can Fail After Upgrade in Rare Cases

-If you encrypted data with ECIES prior to upgrade to 2.4, you might not be able to decrypt the data with the same EC key after upgrade.
+If you encrypted data with ECIES at version 2.3, you might not be able to decrypt the data with the same EC key after upgrade to 2.6.
 This is because, in very rare cases, the ECIES function of the NAE interface derived an encryption and authentication key due to incorrect padding.
-Release 2.4 fixes this rare incorrect key derivation, which means that the derived key can be different from previous releases, and decryption operations can fail.
-If you have trouble decrypting with an EC key after upgrade, decrypt the data with an older version of CipherTrust Manager and re-encrypt it with CipherTrust Manager version 2.4.
+Release 2.4, 2.5, and 2.6 fix this rare incorrect key derivation, which means that the derived key can be different from previous releases, and decryption operations can fail.
+If you have trouble decrypting with an EC key after upgrade, decrypt the data with an older version of CipherTrust Manager and re-encrypt it with CipherTrust Manager version 2.6.

 System Upgrade and Downgrade Supported Releases

 System upgrades have been tested from releases 2.3.0, 2.4.0, and 2.5.x.

 Upgrades from other versions have not been tested and may not work correctly.

 CipherTrust Manager 2.6.0 can be downgraded to 2.5.2.
 For release-specific upgrade/downgrade information, refer to the release notes for your release.